BusuyiOAdebayo/Capstone_Repo/README.md

 * Created my Capstone_Repo folder.
   * Added a Project_Docs folder in my Capstone_Repo folder.
   * Added an Image_and_Picture folder in my Project_Docs folder.
-* Updated your README.md file -- using Markdown code -- to link to my new project documentation, and do a writeup of your project.
+* Updated my README.md file -- using Markdown code -- to link to my new project documentation, and did a writeup of my project.